w3c/wot-thing-description/proposals/manegiable-aff-data-mapping/proposal.md

 - Naming and Terminology: The term "Capability" may conflict with existing IoT frameworks.
 Future work may explore alternative names like "Cluster" or "Module" or "Group" "RuntimeContext".
 - Advanced Relationships: While this proposal introduces basic grouping and state management, future work may explore more advanced relationships between Capabilities (e.g., dependencies, hierarchies).
 - Global operations still need to be defined outside capabilities (e.g., Thing level actions, see next sections).
 - It is just one level of grouping.
-Future work may explore nested Capabilities or hierarchical structures altough this may add complexity.
+Future work may explore nested Capabilities or hierarchical structures although this may add complexity.

 ---